littlebizzy/remove-query-strings/readme.txt

 = How can I change this plugin's settings? =

-There is a settings page where you can exclude certain types of query strings.
+There is no settings page for best performance.
+Instead, use the defined constant.

 = I have a suggestion, how can I let you know? =